Saumiyav01/smart-radar-adaptive-scanning/README.md

 ---

-# 12. Closed-Loop Simulation
+## 12. Closed-Loop Simulation

-A synthetic environment was created to test the complete feedback loop.
+A synthetic environment was created to test the complete feedback loop:

 ```text
 Prediction